Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

-Additionally, there is a significant gap between the scale of participatory methods and the training and deployment of recent AI systems \cite{Diaz2023-lr}.
-Surveys of participatory approaches in computing research \cite{Cooper2022-gb} and Participatory AI projects \cite{Delgado2023-tm} indicate that engagements have primarily been localised, focusing on one or a few groups or communities with shared characteristics.
+Additionally, there is a significant gap between the scale of participatory methods in computing research and the scale at which recent AI systems are trained and deployed \cite{Diaz2023-lr}.
+Surveys of participatory approaches in computing research \cite{Cooper2022-gb} and participatory AI projects \cite{Delgado2023-tm} indicate that engagements have primarily been localised, focusing on one or a few groups or communities with shared characteristics.
 In contrast, recent deployments of LLMs through browser-based interfaces are accessible to anyone with access to a computer, a web browser, and an internet connection.